 The Sámi people in Finland have had the right to use their own languages with government officials since 1992 in the areas where they have traditionally lived, including Inari, where Northern and Skolt Sámi are also spoken.
-However only 1 in 10 public servants in Inari can actually speak Inari Saami, so the majority of them use Finnish.
+However only 10% of public servants in the Inari-speaking region can actually speak Inari Saami, so the majority of them use Finnish.

 The Inari Saami Language Association (Anarâškielâ servi) was set up in 1986 to promote the language.
 They produce various books, a newspaper (Kierâš online) and other publications, and have been running an immersion programme in Inari Saami for children between 3 and 6 years old since 1997, and the language has been taught in schools since the 1970s.
 Since 2005 Inari Saami has been used as a medium of instruction for the first four years of primary education.